geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 5. `RUN deno task build`:  Runs the `build` task for Fresh that will create a _fresh folder which holds all the generated [assets](https://deno.com/blog/fresh-1.4).

 6. `USER deno`: Switches the user context to `deno`.
-This is for security reasons, to not run the application as the root user.
+This is for security reasons, so that the application does not run as the root user.

 7. `EXPOSE 8000`: Informs Docker that the container listens on port 8000 at runtime.
-This does not actually publish the port; it functions as a form of documentation between the person who builds the image and the person who runs the container.
+This does not actually publish the port; it functions as documentation between the person who builds the image and the person who runs the container.

 8. `CMD ["run", "-A", "main.ts"]`: Specifies the default command to run when the container starts.
 In this case, it runs the Deno application with the command `deno run -A main.ts`.
-The `-A` flag gives the script all permissions, which include network access, file system access, etc.
+The `-A` flag gives the script all permissions, which include network access, file system access, and more.

 This Dockerfile is a straightforward way to containerize a Deno application, ensuring it runs in a lightweight, secure environment with all its dependencies properly cached.
-You can also use [multi-stage docker build](/blog/2019/11/how-to-use-docker-multi-stage-build/) to reduce the size of the final image, but for this example, a single-stage build is sufficient.
-If you want a refersher on Docker, please do read this [docker for beginners](/blog/2024/04/docker-for-beginners/) guide.
+You can also use [multi-stage Docker builds](/blog/2019/11/how-to-use-docker-multi-stage-build/) to reduce the size of the final image, but for this example, a single-stage build is sufficient.
+If you want a refresher on Docker, please read this [Docker for Beginners](/blog/2024/04/docker-for-beginners/) guide.

-Given you have creaded the `Dockerfile` you can build it into a Docker image with:
+Since you have created the `Dockerfile`, you can build it into a Docker image with:

 ```bash
 docker build -t my-fresh-app .